tejHacks/tejHacks/README.md

 I see software as **engineering with purpose**.

 Code should not just work —
 it should **scale, teach, and improve people's lives**.

-When I'm not coding, I’m usually **reading history, studying systems, or rebuilding ideas from scratch.**
+When I'm not coding, I'm usually **reading history, studying systems, or rebuilding ideas from scratch.**